dubzzz/fast-check/documentation/1-Guides/HowItWorks.md

 While our small framework already detects some bugs, it still misses one important feature of property based testing frameworks: shrinking.

-Indeed, in such frameworks, whenever a failure occur it will try to reduce it to something smaller so that the end-user only has to cope with a very simple and small input.
+Indeed, in such frameworks, whenever a failure occurs it will try to reduce it to something smaller so that the end-user only has to cope with a very simple and small input.
 I'd say that it helps developers focusing on the real cause without having to manually investigate several potential source of bugs.

 For instance: If our `isSubstring` reported an error like: `["", "null$¤¤", "\\undefined.NaN"]`.
 We may have investigate potentially useless source of bugs.